 3. Convert your website into a lead-generation channel

 47% of B2B buyers reported that the best way to find sales information for them was to go directly to a website.

-Website is used as a primary source for engaging with customers as a lead generation by most of the businesses.
-Having an appealing web design is the key to increase inbound customer engagement and sales conversion.
+Website is used as a primary source for engaging with customers as a lead generation by most of businesses.
+Having an appealing web design is the key to increasing inbound customer engagement and sales conversion.

 Customer engagement example: HDFC Bank

 EVA (Electronic Virtual Assistant) is an AI-enabled banking chatbot built with the aim to leverage the latest technologies to help serve customers better.
 It uses Natural Language Processing (NLP) technology to understand the user queries and fetches the relevant information in zero waiting time.

 The EVA chatbot has addressed over 2.7 million customer queries, interacted with over 530,000 unique users, and held 1.2 million conversations with more than 85% accuracy.
 EVA can assimilate knowledge from thousands of sources and provide simple answers in less than 0.4 seconds.